wustlcse237sp20/project-translator/README.md

 ## Iteration 1

+***Usage for Iteration 1:***
+1. Please clone project, and go to the eclipse marketplace and search "google cloud tools" and install it.
+2. After installing, right click on the project folder->build path->add libraries.
+3. click on google cloud libraries, hit next
+4. check box cloud translation and hit finish
+5. open and run Translator.java
+6. Type 1 in command prompt (1 = Commandline input translate)
+7. Give directed inputs (Caution: for now, we don't translate the inputs since our implementation is not complete yet).
+8. Thank you for using

 Stories completed:

 **1. Set up Google Cloud Development Account to utilize Google Cloud Translate API & Services**